manasviv19/manasvi.github.io/README.md

 ## Academic Projects
 ### Econometrics (_Jan 2024 – May 2024_)

--Tested the impact of Special Economic Zones on capital formation, invested capital and export revenue to assess their economic contribution.
+- Tested the impact of Special Economic Zones on capital formation, invested capital and export revenue to assess their economic contribution.
 - Implemented two logistic regression models with dummy variables using STATA to evaluate the impact of SEZs in economic outcomes.
 - Concluded that SEZs contribute to boosting export revenue for the country and have the positive relationship between SEZ status and GCF.